“For all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.”

 What Amazing Thoughts

 I was thinking about Romans 5:19, and how through Adam’s disobedience we all were made sinners.
 What an astounding thought, we had nothing to do with the fallen nature we were born with.
-We were given unrighteousness, and we’ve lived that way naturally.
+We were given unrighteousness, and we live that way naturally.

 Then I considered an even more astounding thought, how through Christ’s obedience we are made righteous!
 Think of that, through no actions of our own we were born sinful, and through no efforts of our own we were born again righteous!

-Have you ever taken a moment to stop, and actually look at what the Lord has done for you?
+Have you ever taken a moment to look at what the Lord has done for you?
 Looking at the big picture of what the Lord has done for all humanity? it’s amazing.
-Adam gave us the gift of unrighteousness, and Christ gave us righteousness as a gift.
+Adam gave us the gift of unrighteousness, and Christ gives us righteousness as a gift.

 We were condemned and didn’t know it.
 When we were made aware of it through the gospel, grace and mercy brought us the free gift of righteousness.
-By a simple faith we were all justified in God’s sight, even before we understood what that meant!
+By a simple gift of faith were are all justified in God’s sight, even before we understood what that meant!